Catija21/pdsnd_github/README.md

 * All the team and the distinguished Mentors at [_Udacity_](https://www.udacity.com/) who supervised us throughout this rich program
 * [Configure Text Editor by path](https://stackoverflow.com/questions/49054885/how-to-fix-git-commit-with-atom-text-editor)
 * [Markdown Mastery](https://guides.github.com/features/mastering-markdown/)

+### Statistics done over
+* Popular times of travel|The most common month
+* Popular stations and trips|The most common start station
+* Trip duration|The total travel time for each user type in different cities